sonata-project/SonataAdminBundle/Resources/doc/reference/recipe_custom_action.rst

 ==============================

 This is a full working example of creating a custom list action for SonataAdmin.
-The Example is based on an existing ``CarAdmin`` in an ``AcmeDemoBundle``.
-It is assumed you already have and admin service up and running.
+The example is based on an existing ``CarAdmin`` class in an ``AcmeDemoBundle``.
+It is assumed you already have an admin service up and running.

 The recipe
 ----------